emiliano-go/DBWarden/config_rework.md

 Accepted when all are true:

 1. DBWarden runs without TOML support anywhere in runtime.
-2. Config resolves from exactly one `dbwarden.py` or env module fallback.
+2. Config resolves from exactly one `dbwarden.py`, or exactly one full-scan call-site match, or env module fallback.
 3. Exactly-one `dbwarden_config(...)` call is enforced.
 4. `dbwarden init` injects import top + scaffold bottom and creates missing files.
 5. Settings CLI supports add/remove/rename/default/set-dev/clear-dev.
 6. Existing migration features remain stable.
-7. Docs are fully updated and published with new settings model.
+7. Docs are fully updated and published with new settings model and large-repo performance note.